-Most construction laborers learn the trade through on-the-job training, though a number of academic certificate programs are available.
-Construction certificate programs include the Certificate in Construction Management program and the Certificate in Public Works Construction Inspection program.
-These types of programs can help students learn how to plan and estimate construction projects, understand construction laws and manage risks, as well as complete labs.
+Construction certification programs can help students learn how to plan and estimate construction projects, understand construction laws and manage risks, as well as complete labs.
 Professional certification can be earned from a number of organizations involving the construction industry.
+Some specializations include construction management and public works construction inspections.

 Certificate in Construction Management